expressjs/multer/README.md

 })
 ```

-Here's an example on how this links to an HTML form.
-Suppose we have a form group with enctype="multipart/form-data" as follows:
+Here's an example on how multer is used an HTML form.
+Take special note of the `enctype="multipart/form-data"` and `name="uploaded_file"` fields:

 ```html
 <form action="/stats" enctype="multipart/form-data" method="post">